standard-library/wire-o/README.md

 s3BucketName: "s3-bucket-name-goes-here"
 ```

-### Compile JavaScript & Deploy
+### Deployment

+This command will compile JavaScript with Babel, and deploy the app using Serverless:

-Run `npm run deploy`.
+`npm run deploy`

 ## The Endpoint

-After you run `serverless deploy`, you will h ave created an API Gateway endpoint that accepts POST requests and triggers a Lambda Function to run.
+After you run `serverless deploy`, you will have created an API Gateway endpoint that accepts POST requests and triggers a Lambda Function to run.
 You will see the URL in your console output, which will look something like this:

 `https://o64722rmyh.execute-api.us-east-1.amazonaws.com/dev/merge`